Radiation Therapy: Effective for Prostate Cancer

-Research published last week in the Journal of Medical Imaging and Radiation Oncology shows that external-beam radiation therapy is a highly effective treatment option for prostate cancer.
+Research published in the Journal of Medical Imaging and Radiation Oncology in 2015 shows that external-beam radiation therapy is a highly effective treatment option for prostate cancer.

 Men with localised prostate cancer who are treated with external-beam radiation therapy have a cure rate of 95.5% for intermediate-risk prostate cancer and 91.3% for high-risk prostate cancer.